Functionalism in Psychology and Sociology Explained

 Functionalists employed broader methodological approaches, including naturalistic observation, mental tests, questionnaires, and objective behavioural measures.
 They studied children, animals, and people with mental disabilities, populations structuralists largely ignored.
 This methodological eclecticism reflected functionalism's pragmatic orientation: any method that illuminated how mental processes function was legitimate.

 For education, the methodological implications were significant.
 Structuralist psychology offered limited practical guidance for teachers because it focused on artificial laboratory conditions rather than actual learning environments.
-Functionalism's emphasis on studying behaviour in natural contexts made it far more relevant to classroom practice, influencing the development of educational psychology as a distinct discipline.
+Functionalism's emphasis on studying behaviour in natural contexts made it far more relevant to classroom practise, influencing the development of educational psychology as a distinct discipline.

 The structuralist view suggested that learning involved accumulating mental elements and associations.
 This perspective aligned with traditional educational practices emphasising rote memorisation and drill.
 If the mind consisted of discrete elements, education meant building up a storehouse of sensations, images, and associations.